-- If you are pressed for time, have students present on (6a) (6b) and (7) and skip (8). - During the presentations, ask students to explain how they figured out a data set that worked. - After the presentations, students should understand the following ideas.
-Emphasize these ideas as appropriate during the presentations: - A list of all 7's is the easy way to answer (6a); to find other data sets with a mean of 7 and a median of 7, make the same adjustments above and below 7 (e.g. if you change a 7 to a 5, change another 7 to a 9); - The median is the center of the list so it is unaffected by changing numbers below it or above it (keeping n=5), but the mean is affected by these changes. - To keep the mean constant, keep the sum constant when working with different sets of 5 number.
+- Ask students to the board to share their data sets.
+Ask them to articulate how they figured out a data set that worked.
+This may involve the following realizations: - A list of all 7's is the easy way to answer (5a); to find other data sets with a mean of 7 and a median of 7, make the same adjustments above and below 7 (e.g. if you change a 7 to a 5, change another 7 to a 9); - The median is the center of the list so it is unaffected by changing numbers below it or above it (keeping n=5), but the mean is affected by these changes. - To keep the mean constant, keep the sum constant when working with different sets of 5 numbers;